winnow-rs/winnow/CONTRIBUTING.md

 ### Combinators

 Design guidelines
-- Generally grammar-level combinators are standalone and output/error conversion are on `Parser`.  `Parser::verify` is an example of some nuance as it is considered part of the `Parser` its being applied to.
+- Generally grammar-level combinators are free-functions and output/error conversion are inherent functions on `Parser`.  `Parser::verify` is an example of some nuance as the logic is coupled to the `Parser` its applied to.

 ### Process